Yu-Lab-Genomics/CMCA-DataProcessing/01_Data_Proecssing_SRA.md

 # Project Description
 This repository contains scripts for processing SRA data and preparing it for downstream single-cell multiomics analysis using Seurat.
-The workflow includes **downloading SRA data**, **converting it to FASTQ format**, **compressing the FASTQ files**, **generating input files for Cell Ranger**, and **running Cell Ranger** to generate gene expression and chromatin accessibility data.
+The workflow includes **downloading SRA data**, **converting it to FASTQ format**, **compressing the FASTQ files**, **generating input files for Cell Ranger**, and **running Cell Ranger** to generate such as gene expression, chromatin accessibility data.

 # Workflow Steps